dest-cloud/terminal/README.md

 Every command that will have the consoleId 'term1' will be executed in the same terminal.
 When you run a command for the first time, the terminal will be opened.
 The next time, the terminal will be selected automatically.

-The same works if you double click on a command or if you type its alias in the text field in the bottom.
+The same works if you double-click on a command or if you type its alias in the text field in the bottom.

 # Text field in the bottom
 The text field in the bottom is there to offer an interesting alternative to double-clicking the commands in the list or directly typing in the terminals.
-You can either type any command and it will be executed in the selected terminal.
+You can either type any command, and it will be executed in the selected terminal.
 Or you can type an alias of a command set by:
 ```json
 ...
  "alias": "myAlias"
 ...
 ```
-This way, if you type myAlias in the textfield, the corresponding command will be executed in the right terminal (if consoleId is set).
+This way, if you type myAlias in the text field, the corresponding command will be executed in the right terminal (if consoleId is set).
 It offers a fast way to run lots of commands.

-An alias works the same as double-clicking a command in the list, the variables will be replaced as well or a dialog will ask you to set the undefined variables.
+An alias works the same as double-clicking a command in the list, the variables will be replaced as well, or a dialog will ask you to set the undefined variables.